 2 Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
 1 The medical school encourages sustainability QI projects (to fulfill clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
 0 No, the institution does not offer opportunities or support for sustainability initiatives or QI projects.
-Score explanation: Einstein does not offer opportunities or support for these initiatives.
+Score explanation: The Medical School supports "Self-Proposed Student Selected Components" in Years 3 and 4, which offer students the opportunity to choose a topic they would like to research for a